elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 as well as a new feature to dim wallpapers in dark mode.

-Additionally, checkboxes for extra indicators like the Accessibility indicator and the Capslock and Numlock indicators are now centrally located here.
+Additionally, checkboxes for extra indicators like the Accessibility indicator and the Capslock and Numlock indicators are now centrally located in Desktop → Dock &amp; Panel.

 We also updated Default apps settings and did quite a bit of code cleanup here. plus improved screen reader names for several settings while here.

 Added search to the Permissions tab

-The Behavior tab of Keyboard settings got a major update with the additional of several new settings for things like Bounce, Slow, and Sticky keys.
-Slider values are now shown on drag instead of in a separate widget.
 Plus, app developers can now link directly to custom shortcuts settings.

-A couple of keyboard settings moved around, but were not removed!
-On-screen keyboard settings are now on the Behavior tab and panel indicator settings are now available in Desktop → Dock &amp; Panel.

 Progress dialog from being shown when installing input method engines, as well as adding multitouch gesture support for navigating backwards through the installation steps,